9 Branching and GithHub Team Workflow

 • GitHub will show your new commits and any additional feedback you may receive in the unified Pull Request view.

-• When done someone with write privileges can either merge your code into the Main with the final changes or you can close the pull request.
+• When done someone with write privileges can either merge your code into main with the final changes or you can close the pull request.

 If you deleted the testname branch, recreate it.